ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 ## ZkSync Era

 ZkSync Era uses the Arbitrum-style approach where the parent of the V3Factory contract is an aliased address, but the method of sending the proposal is different than the one used for Arbitrum.
-See the Solidity code example provided for ZkSync Era below.
 Proposal calldata on mainnet intended for ZkSync Era should be forwarded through a call to `requestL2Transaction` on the `MailBoxFacet` contract.
 The call would have wrapped calldata for a Uniswap contract function call that would effect the change.
 An example: